-In this important episode, we take a look at the benefits of self-growth and how it can increase our capacity for well-being.
-We explore Maslow's theory of self-actualization and how ignoring our desire for making a contribution to the consciousness of the planet can hurt or even kill us.
+In this important episode, we take a look at the benefits of self improvement and how it can increase our capacity for well being.
+We explore Maslow’s theory of self actualization and how ignoring our desire for making a contribution to the consciousness of the planet can hurt or even kill us.

-Listen in to find out how you can begin facilitating true self-growth that will come from an internal place and evolve you in a cognitive and emotional way.
+Listen in to find out how you can begin facilitating true self improvement that will come from an internal place and evolve you in a cognitive and emotional way.

-- Why pursuing self-growth doesn’t mean that there’s something wrong with you and needs to be changed.
+- Why pursuing self improvement doesn’t mean that there’s something wrong with you that needs to be changed.

 - The benefits of growing.

-- The characteristics of a self-actualization person and why we should care.
+- The characteristics of a self actualized person and why we should care.

 - Why you should never ignore the innate desire to create and make a contribution to the world.

-- How self-growth increases our capacity for well-being.
+- How self improvement increases our capacity for well being.

 Featured on the show

 Welcome to the Life Coach School podcast.
 Where it's all about real clients, real problems, and real coaching.
 Now your host, Master Coach Instructor, Brooke Castillo.